Mathias Cormann: Political views

 Cormann is a free market economic and fiscal conservative.
 As a Senator, in Opposition and in Government, he has been a consistent advocate for lower taxes, smaller government, open markets and free trade.
 Within the Liberal Party he is associated with the economic dries.

 While Cormann personally opposed same-sex marriage and in 2017 argued "for a postal vote plebiscite to be held before a parliamentary vote on the issue", after that survey went ahead and found most Australians support same-sex marriage, Cormann chose to vote in favour of the bill legalising same-sex marriage.

 Cormann is a constitutional monarchist.
 While in parliament, he was a member of the National Right.

 Personal life

-Cormann, a Roman Catholic, is married to Hayley, a lawyer.
-They have two daughters.
+Cormann, a Roman Catholic, has two daughters with his wife Hayley.
+His wife, a barrister, was appointed as a judge of the District Court of Western Australia in 2024 and previously served as president of the Law Society of Western Australia.

 Cormann became an Australian citizen on Australia Day in 2000, which resulted in the automatic loss of his Belgian citizenship as per Belgian nationality law at the time.
 This was re-confirmed prior to nominating for preselection as a candidate for the Senate.

 Cormann obtained a private pilot's licence in 2001.